The Fishyscapes Benchmark: Measuring Blind Spots in Semantic Segmentation: Abstract

 \section{Abstract}

 Deep learning has enabled impressive progress in the accuracy of semantic segmentation.
 Yet, the ability to estimate uncertainty and detect failure is key for safety-critical applications like autonomous driving.
 Existing uncertainty estimates have mostly been evaluated on simple tasks, and it is unclear whether these methods generalize to more complex scenarios.
-We present Fishyscapes, the first public benchmark for uncertainty estimation in a real-world task of semantic segmentation for urban driving.
-It evaluates pixel-wise uncertainty estimates and covers the detection of both out-of-distribution objects and misclassifications.
-We~adapt state-of-the-art methods to recent semantic segmentation models and compare approaches based on softmax confidence, Bayesian learning, and embedding density.
-A~thorough evaluation of these methods reveals a clear gap to their alleged capabilities.
-Our results show that failure detection is far from solved even for ordinary situations, while our benchmark allows measuring advancements beyond the state-of-the-art.
+We present Fishyscapes, the first public benchmark for anomaly detection in a real-world task of semantic segmentation for urban driving.
+It evaluates pixel-wise uncertainty estimates towards the detection of anomalous objects.
+We~adapt state-of-the-art methods to recent semantic segmentation models and compare uncertainty estimation approaches based on softmax confidence, Bayesian learning, density estimation, image resynthesis, as well as supervised anomaly detection methods.
+Our results show that anomaly detection is far from solved even for ordinary situations, while our benchmark allows measuring advancements beyond the state-of-the-art.
+Results, data and submission information can be found at \url{fishyscapes.com}.